45 Cool Website Load Time and Speed Statistics (2025)

 Thankfully, you don’t need to manually modify each image on your site.
 If you use WordPress, explore plugins that do this automatically.
 For example, Smush, Imagify, and Optimole are excellent choices.

-Like its physical counterpart, digital pages do carry weight.
-Although you have to stack papers to add to their weight, a single webpage can become bogged down by a variety of things, including images, HTML code, and custom fonts.
+Like its physical counterpart, digital pages carry weight.
+Although you have to stack papers to increase their weight, a single webpage can become bogged down by a variety of things, including images, HTML code, and custom fonts.

 The three largest factors that affect your site’s speed are the total page weight, use of a CDN, and HTML requests.